ctrl-alt-del/devenv/os/ubuntu/README.md

 ## Graphic Card Issue
+**Note that this issue is no longer observed on Ubuntu 16.04***

-Ubuntu may have compatibility issue with some older graphic cards, especially the **Nvidia** ones.
+Ubuntu 15.10 and prior may have compatibility issue with some older graphic cards, especially the **Nvidia** ones.

-Depending on specific chip of your graphic card, you will need either the `nvidia-304`, `nvidia-319`, `nvidia-325` or `nvidia-current` driver updates.
+Depending on the specific chip of your graphic card, you will need to install either the `nvidia-304`, `nvidia-319`, `nvidia-325` or `nvidia-current` driver to properly display content on your machine.

 Some common behaviors for graphic card related issues are:
 0. screen freezes or black out after login to a user